RohanJaganath/LuCIE-AI/README.md

 ### LuCIE
-This is the home of the LuCIE AI project
+This is the home of the LuCIE AI project.